-Containerized loads generally are used when freight is carried part way by rail or ship.
+Containerized loads generally are used when freight is carried partway by rail or ship.
 Delivery by truck occurs at the beginning and/or end of the journey.
 Some containers have their own tiedown devices or locks that attach directly to a special frame.
-Others have to be loaded onto flat bed trailers.
+Others have to be loaded onto flatbed trailers.
 They must be properly secured just like any other cargo.

-You cannot inspect sealed loads, but you should check that you don't exceed gross weight and axle weight limits.
+You cannot inspect sealed loads, but you should check that you do not exceed gross weight and axle weight limits.